MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/eventhub-readme.md

 ### More sample code

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-python/blob/azure-eventhub_5.7.0/sdk/eventhub/azure-eventhub/samples) directory for detailed examples of how to use this library to send and receive events to/from Event Hubs.
+Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-python/blob/azure-eventhub_5.9.0/sdk/eventhub/azure-eventhub/samples) directory for detailed examples of how to use this library to send and receive events to/from Event Hubs.

 ### Documentation

 Reference documentation is available [here](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-eventhub/latest/azure.eventhub.html).

-### Schema Registry and Avro Serializer
+### Schema Registry and Avro Encoder

 The EventHubs SDK integrates nicely with the [Schema Registry][schemaregistry_service] service and [Avro][avro].
-For more information, please refer to [Schema Registry SDK][schemaregistry_repo] and [Schema Registry Avro Serializer SDK][schemaregistry_avroserializer_repo].
+For more information, please refer to [Schema Registry SDK][schemaregistry_repo] and [Schema Registry Avro Encoder SDK][schemaregistry_avroencoder_repo].

 ### Building uAMQP wheel from source